2.1. Data Set Structure and Variable Types

 • Why? - What question motivated the data, and are the variables appropriate for answering that question?

 These questions may seem simple, but they provide essential context for any statistical analysis.
-Without understanding who or what is being measured, we risk misinterpreting results or drawing inappropriate conclusions.
+Without understanding their answers, we risk misinterpreting results or drawing inappropriate conclusions.

 2.1.2.
 Variable Classification

 Variables come in different types, each with its own properties and appropriate summarizing methods.
-The flowchart below illustrates the primary classification system:
+Fig. 2.2 illustrates the primary classification system:

 Flow-chart of variable types

 A categorical variable describes an attribute which can be classified into distinct categories.
-Typicallly, these categories are distinguished by names or labels but cannot be measured on a numerical scale.
+Typically, these categories are distinguished by names or labels and cannot be measured on a numerical scale.
 It can be further divided into:

 • Nominal variables: categories with no inherent order (e.g., fruit types, car brands, hair colors)